LaboratoireMecaniqueLille/crappy/docs/source/tutorials/getting_started.rst

 hardware and acquire data from it.
 The difference is that the IOBlock can send any type of command and acquire any type of data, whereas the Machine Block can only send speed or position commands and acquire speed and position data.
-**The Machine Block is therefore specifically designed to drive motors**, or comparable actuators.
-The Machine Block relies on the :ref:`Actuators <crappy_docs/actuators:actuators>` objects for communicating with the hardware.
-The syntax of the arguments to provide to the Machine Block is quite similar to that of the :ref:`Generator <crappy_docs/blocks:generator>` Block, as demonstrated here :
+The Machine Block is designed to drive motors or comparable actuators.
+It relies on the :ref:`Actuators <crappy_docs/actuators:actuators>` objects for communicating with the hardware.
+The syntax of the arguments to provide to the Machine Block is quite similar to that of the :ref:`Generator <crappy_docs/blocks:generator>` Block, as demonstrated here:

 .. literalinclude:: /downloads/getting_started/tuto_machine.py
    :language: python
    :emphasize-lines: 16-21

-As you can see, the Machine Block accepts an iterable of :obj:`dict` as its first argument. **Each dictionary contains the information corresponding to** **one Actuator to drive**.
-This means that it is possible to drive several Actuators from only one Machine Block !
+The Machine Block accepts an iterable of :obj:`dict` as its first argument.
+Each dictionary describes one Actuator, so one Machine Block can drive several Actuators.
 In each dictionary, the :py:`'type'` key indicates the name of the Actuator to use.
 Then, other keys like :py:`'mode'` or :py:`'cmd_label'` provide information on how to drive the Actuator.
 The :py:`'speed_label'` key indicates which information to acquire